Job Details

 • Willingness to proactively work on tasks and projects efficiently and accurately, independent of supervision or immediate assistance

-• Ability to work on equipment up to and including 25-feet off the ground
+• Work on equipment up to and including 25-feet off the ground

 • Possession of a valid U.S. driver’s license

-• Experience with Slack or similar collaboration applications
+• Experience with Slack or similar team communication applications

 • Experience with a ticketing system or similar problem-tracking applications